Top 12 foods for long-term brain health

 8. Olive oil

-A main component of the Mediterranean diet and subsequently the MIND diet, extra virgin olive oil is widely acknowledged as being good for your heart, but consumption is also beneficial for brain health.
+A main component of the Mediterranean diet and subsequently the MIND diet, extra virgin olive oil is widely acknowledged as being good for your heart, but consumption is also beneficial for brain health as well as gut health.

 Extra virgin olive oil is packed with antioxidants, which can help fight against the damage of brain cells from free radicals.
 In a recent study, groups of mice were split into two, with one group fed a diet containing high levels of extra virgin olive oil, and the other not.
 The group which consumed the olive oil were found to have a 60% reduction of toxic deposits of the potentially dementia-causing toxins (amyloid and tau) in the brain after six months.